Music

 Credits 1

-The study of the International Phonetic Alphabet as it pertains to romantic and Germanic languages to aid in effective communication with students of diverse backgrounds in public and private school settings.
+This diction course is the study of the International Phonetic Alphabet as it pertains to romantic and Germanic languages to aid in effective communication with students of diverse backgrounds in public and private school settings.
+Offered alternate years.

 MU 332: Methods and Materials of Teaching